-his program is designed to provide students an in-depth ▲ understanding of the various marketing disciplines.
+This program is designed to provide students an in-depth understanding of the various marketing disciplines.
 The marketing major will provide students with the skills and knowledge necessary to find jobs in advertising, personal selling, marketing management, international marketing, retailing, marketing research and transportation among other careers.
 The curriculum is designed to cover trends in business and industry while considering professional ethics and social responsibility.
 A number of students with this major move to graduate study in management, marketing or other business specialties.

-usines s Core.
-39 ст.
+Business Core

-AC 201 Principles of Financial Accounting 3 cr.
+AC 201 Principles of Financial Accounting

-AC 202 Principles of Managerial Accounting 3 cr.
+AC 202 Principles of Managerial Accounting

-CS 140 Introduction to Computers 3 cr.
+CS 140 Introduction to Computers

+IS 141 - OR -

-EC 141 Principles of Macroeconomics 3 cr.
+EC 141 Principles of Macroeconomics

 EC 142 Principles of Microeconomics 3 cr.

-EC 315 Quantitative Research Methods 3 cr.

 FI 360 Financial Management

-IB 315 International Business Perspectives 3 cr.
+IB 315 International Business Perspectives

 MA 120 Basic Concepts of Statistics

 - OR -

 MA 171 Finite Math

 MG 260 Business Law I

+MG 315 Advanced Business Statistics

 MG 371 Management and Organizational Behavior 3 cr.

 MG 495 Business Policy

-MK 351 Principles of Marketing 3 cr.
+МК 351 Principles of Marketing

-Iarketi ng Req uirements21 cr.
+\IS 141 is a strongly recommended course for students with majors within the School of Business and satisfies the requirement for CS 140.

+Marketing Requirements

-MK 385 Consumer Behavior 3 cr.
+385 Consumer Behavior

-MK 411 Marketing Management 3 cr.
+MK 411 Marketing Management

 MK 453 Marketing Research &

 Information Systems

-Choos e any 4 courses listed below: MK 369, MK 380,
+Choose any 4 courses listed below: MK 369, MK 380,

-MK 3 86, MK 389, MK 395, MK 401, MK 455,
+MK 386, MK 389, MK 395, MK 401, MK 405,

-MK 4 63, MK 491, AR 218, AR 231, LG 312
+MK 4 MK 455, MK 463, MK 491, AR 218, AR 231, LG 312

-AC AC CS EC EC EC FI IB MA MG MG MK MK MK MK MK MK MK MK 3:000000000000000000000000000000000000 AC 202 CS 140 EC 141 EC 142 EC 315 FI 360 IB 315 MA 120 MA 171 MG 260 MG 371 MG 495 MK 351

-Contents
+TOTAL 60 cr.